ELEVATE-Project/documents/src/docusaurus/userservice/settingup-userservice.md

 You can set up the user service to include the following user management capabilities to the application:

 * Create and manage users and roles.
-* Setting a default user role.
-* Configure a sample file to upload a list of users to a platform.
+* Configure a capability to upload a list of users to the application.
-* Configure email templates to invite users to a platform.
+* Configure notification templates for user workflows.

 To set up the User service, do as follows: